About Our 1.4418 (X4CrNiMo16-5-1) Forging Facility in Jiangyin

 Mechanical Properties Comparison: QT760 vs QT900 (EN 10088-3)

-1.4418 (X4CrNiMo16-5-1) is used in two heat treatment conditions.QT760 is the best choice material for less demanding applications where cost is a primary consideration.; QT900 is the industry standard for high-load rotating and valve parts.
+1.4418 (X4CrNiMo16-5-1) is used in two heat treatment conditions.QT760 is well suited to less demanding applications where cost is a primary consideration.; QT900 is the industry standard for high-load rotating and valve parts.
 Both conditions can be supplied by Jiangsu Liangyi with full EN 10204 3.1 or 3.2 certification.

 | Property | QT760 Condition | QT900 Condition | Test Standard |